-The British equivalent of Brooklyn, East London is a patchwork of districts encompassing struggling artists, ethnic enclaves, upscale professionals, and the digerati, occasionally teetering, like its New York equivalent, on the edge of self-parody.
-The vast area ranges from gentrified districts like Spitalfields—where bankers and successful artists live in desirable renovated Georgian town houses—to parts of Hackney where seemingly derelict, graffiti-covered industrial buildings are hives of exciting creative activity.
-As with all neighborhoods in transition, it can be a little rough around the edges, so stick to busier streets at night.
+The British equivalent of parts of Brooklyn, East London is a patchwork of districts encompassing struggling artists, multicultural enclaves, and upscale professionals occasionally teetering, like its New York equivalent, on the edge of self-parody.
+The vast area ranges from gentrified districts like Spitalfields, where bankers and successful artists live in desirable renovated town houses, to parts of Hackney, where seemingly derelict, graffiti-covered industrial buildings are hives of exciting creative activity.
+It remains a little rough around the edges, so stick to busier streets at night.

-One such residence, Dennis Severs's House, was transformed two decades ago by American artist Severs into a unique "living house museum" that evokes how past generations of a fictional Huguenot family might have lived there.
-Not far away, Spitalfields Market offers an ever-changing selection of crafts and funky clothes stalls located under a glass roof in what was once a Victorian produce market.
+One such residence, Dennis Severs' House, was transformed two decades ago by the eponymous American artist into a unique "living house museum" that evokes how past generations of a fictional Huguenot family might have lived there.
+Not far away, Spitalfields Market offers an ever-changing selection of crafts and funky clothes stalls under a glass roof in what was once a Victorian produce market.
 Across from the market, Christ Church, Spitalfields, Nicholas Hawkmoor’s masterpiece, soars above Fournier Street.

 As property prices have climbed, up-and-coming artists have sought more affordable studio spaces in former industrial buildings eastward toward Whitechapel and Bethnal Green, where there are also some notable galleries.
-Here you’ll find the V&A Museum of Childhood, a delight for children of all ages, and, a design connoisseur's favorite, the Geffrye Museum, a collection of domestic interiors that occupies a row of early-18th-century almshouses (although the museum is closed for renovations until spring 2020).
+Here you’ll find the Whitechapel Gallery, a leading center for contemporary art, and—a design connoisseur's favorite—the Geffrye Museum, a collection of domestic interiors through the ages that occupies a row of early-18th-century almshouses (although the museum is closed for renovations until spring 2020).

-Probably the best start to an East London tour is via the London Overground, getting off at the Shoreditch High Street station.
+Probably the best start to an East London tour is via the London Overground, getting off at Shoreditch High Street Station.
 Immediately northwest of the station, on the west side of Shoreditch High Street, is the heart of the neighborhood that aspires to be the U.K. equivalent to Silicon Valley.
 To the northeast is Shoreditch’s boutique, gallery, and restaurant zone.
-The sub-neighborhood of Hoxton is located just above Shoreditch, north of the Old Street roundabout.
+The subneighborhood of Hoxton is located just above Shoreditch, north of the Old Street roundabout.
 To the southeast of the station are the handsome Georgian streets of Spitalfields.
-Bethnal Green is due east, past lively Brick Lane.
+Bethnal Green is due east, past busy Brick Lane.
 Whitechapel, formerly Jack the Ripper’s patch, is to the south of Spitalfields.
-All of these neighborhoods are within what is traditionally referred to as the "East End," although East London extends farther to the North and East.
+All of these neighborhoods are within what is traditionally referred to as the "East End," although East London extends farther to the north and east.